Race start times

 - The course has been certified by a registered surveyor and should always be run on the right hand side of the road facing oncoming traffic – including the Buller Bridge.

 - The assembly points for the half marathon are just east of the Ohikaiti River Bridge and for the full marathon and relay is at the off-road parking area 200 metres east of Hawks Crag.
 Please listen and respond to the marshals when asked to move to the starting area as the full marathon participants only line up first followed by relay participants 5 minutes later.

 Course – Buller Heritage 10 Fun Run – Kawatiri Coastal Trail

 - The Buller Heritage 10 starts in the carpark at the Buller Bridge picnic area accessed off the Esplanade.
 The trail follows the footpath and crosses the Buller River on the pedestrian bridge before heading right through farmland on the Kawatiri Coastal Trail.
 The course consists of 2.2 metre wide flat gravel paths, timber boardwalks and timber bridges.
 Please be aware of the track edges as there are some drop offs in certain areas which could result in ankle injuries, slips, trips or falls.

 - The course heads out to the estuary near Carters Beach and then turns around at the whare and returns on the same trail back to the Buller Bridge picnic area.
-Runners then travel under the bridge, along a marked trail until they enter Palmerston Street using the existing traffic controls and finishing through the chute at Victoria Square.
+Runners then travel along the Esplanade trail to the Toki Poutangata Bridge, over Adderley Street and join the main course on Palmerston Street to finish through the chute at Victoria Square.